hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 `cd example`
 6. list the directory's contents.
 `ls -la`
-7. You should see the newly generated mapping file GSE13168_Mapping.csv.
-Using this and the associated data filee you can now process the data through the [data generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).
+7. You should see the newly generated mapping files GSE13168_Mapping.csv and GSE13168_Mapping.csv.patient.
+Using this and the associated data file you can now process the data through the [data generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).

 ***
-**Mapping Generators Flags**
+**Mapping Generator Flags**
 *-datafile*
 Location of the data file you wish to generate a mapping file for.
 Example: